junistz-dev/junistz-dev/README.md

 <ul>

   <li>I am in my final year of studying for a Bachelor of Computer Science in Data Science at Monash University Malaysia.</li>
-  <li> I am interested in data analysis, visualization, and modeling.
+  <li> I am interested in data science.
 It spans deep reinforcement learning from Data Analysis, Data Visualization, Data Modeling and algorithms, where I am constantly exploring and studying about these kind of knowledges.</li>
 </ul>

 ## Contact Me